Exopy/exopy_pulses/docs/source/user_guide/sequence_transfer.rst

 Transfer task
 -------------

-The transfer task (|TranfserPulseSequenceTask|) allow to load a sequence from a file and to specify the value of the external variables as functions of the task database values.
+The transfer task (|TransferPulseSequenceTask|) allow to load a sequence from a file and to specify the value of the external variables as functions of the task database values.
 It also allows to parametrize the context.